-What Are the Best International Credit Cards for Expatriates?
+What Are the Best International Credit Cards for Expats?

-Most people living abroad can agree that credit and debit cards drastically simplify our lives, and rewards points on credit cards only serve to sweeten the deal.
-For expatriates, credit and debit cards can be your best friend or worst enemy.
-Credit and debit cards can save you from poor conversion rates on foreign currency, or cost you an arm and a leg in exchange fees.
+Most people living abroad agree that debit and credit cards make life easier, and rewards points on credit cards can only sweeten the deal.
+However, for expats, these cards can be your best friend or worst enemy.
+They can protect you from bad currency exchange rates or cost you an arm and a leg in fees.

 Will My Card Be Accepted in Most Countries?